ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![Fake Authentication URL Assembly](./images/API-FakeURLUserRegistry-Assembly.png)

-Below the processing performed in the "BA authc logic" gateway Javascript:
+Below the processing performed in the "BA authc logic" gateway JavaScript:
 <BR>Line 1: Get the Basic Authorization header and split it based on space
 <BR>Line 2: Takes the uid:password base 64 and decode it.
 Then separate uid and password, separator :.
-<BR>Line 7: Create a response header called *api-authenticated-credential* with the the CN of the user with a hard coded email domain name.
+<BR>Line 7: Create a response header called *api-authenticated-credential* with the CN of the user with a hard coded email domain name.
 <BR>Line 10: Provide the body of the response following the expected body as defined in the documentation.
 <BR>Line 12: If username is different from password then returns UNAUTHENTICATED.